 Here are five animal rights activism ideas for you, in case you are an introvert but still want to be active.

 - Start writing.
 This is probably the easiest option and lately the most useful one.
 I started blogging because writing has always been something that came naturally to me and I think I am pretty good at it.
 Now, before you say that you are not a writer and you totally wouldn’t be able to write anything, let me remind you that it’s not so much about being good at it as it is about having the message that is good at touching people.
 Trust me, I’ve seen a great number of bloggers who are just, well, bad at writing, yet I still read their stuff because it was interesting and I simply liked it.
-Tip: I wrote an entire – short but sweet – eBook on the topic of blogging as a form of activism, so check out my eBook Vegans on the Net here.

 - Start writing emails.
 Again, writing, but this time it’s all about short, sweet and loving emails that you can send to different stores and shops.
 Does your local bakery sell amazing vegan cupcakes?
 Write a beautiful email where you thank them and encourage them to try vegan cookies next.
 Does the store near you sell a great variety of plant-based milks?
 Again, email them a thank you note and tell them how grateful the vegans are for this beautiful gesture.